-To prevent the occurrence of these risks, the Group will continue to manage our intellectual property rights carefully.
+To avoid these risks, the Group will continue to manage our intellectual property rights carefully.

 (3) Legal restrictions

 The Group's business is related to various laws and regulations, such as the "Industrial Safety and Health Act," the "Pharmaceuticals and Medical Devices Act" and the "Product Liability Act."